Music Monday: January 6, 2025

 3 dog night

-Top: A few snapshots from the “Lost” episode with the van: Charlie & Hurley (top), The four men driving around in the van (middle) & Sawyer & Jin running towards the working van.
+Top: A few snapshots from the “Lost” episode with the van: Charlie & Hurley (top), The four men driving around in the van (middle) & Sawyer, Jin (purple shirt) and Vincent the Lab running towards the working van.
 Bottom (L-R): Chuck Negron, Danny Hutton and Cory Wells of Three Dog Night circa 1972.
 (Images found online.
 Original sources unknown.)

 Three Dog Night: “Shambala” (1973, written by Daniel Moore).